matthewzar/Public-Portfolio/Fun-And-Games/README.md

 # What's here?

 Games and other programs I've created for fun.
 Usually they are created for practice purposes (such as Minesweeper for recursive 2D array traversal).
+Exceptionally small commissioned projects, that are unusual in some way, can also be shown here.

 ## Reuse Warning